Acquisition of 21st Century Fox by Disney

-The acquisition of 21st Century Fox by The Walt Disney Company was announced on December 14, 2017, and was completed on March 20, 2019.
-Among other key assets, the acquisition included the 20th Century Fox film and television studios, U.S. cable channels such as FX, Fox Networks Group, a 73% stake in National Geographic Partners, Indian television broadcaster Star India, and a 30% stake in Hulu.
-Most remaining assets (including the Fox Broadcasting Company, Fox Television Stations, Fox News Channel, Fox Business, Fox Sports 1 and 2, Fox Deportes, and the Big Ten Network), which were excluded from the deal, were spun off into a new company called Fox Corporation on March 19, 2019 (a day before the acquisition was completed).
-Other 21st Century Fox assets such as the Fox Sports Networks and Sky were divested and sold off to Sinclair and Comcast, respectively.
+Apart from the 20th Century Fox film and television studios, Disney also acquired Fox Networks Group, FX Networks, a 73% stake in National Geographic Partners, Indian television broadcaster Star India, and a 30% stake in Hulu.
+Most remaining assets, including the Fox network, Fox Television Stations, Fox News, Fox Business, Fox Sports 1, Fox Sports 2, Fox Deportes, and the Big Ten Network, were spun-off into Fox Corporation.
+Other assets such as the Fox Sports Networks and Sky were divested and sold off to Sinclair and Comcast, respectively.
+Following the acquisition, Disney slowly began phasing out the Fox branding to avoid confusion with Fox Corporation, starting with renaming 20th Century Fox and Fox Searchlight Pictures, respectively, to 20th Century Studios and Searchlight Pictures in 2020.
+Disney also leased the Fox Studio Lot in Century City for seven years, after which 20th Century and other Disney assets formerly owned by Fox relocated to the Walt Disney Studios in Burbank, California.